cliffc2/cardano-api-tests/README.md

 API/python/csv experiments by cliffc2

-so i can look to see if ada is a lead indicator
+so i can see if ada is a lead indicator
 ![btcada](https://github.com/cliffc2/cardano-api-tests/blob/master/btc-vs-ada2.png)